-What are Challenges of Edge Computing?
+What Are Challenges of Edge Data Centers?

-What is Edge Computing Management?
+What Is Edge Data Center Management?

 Mapping the Edge

 When shared with other groups, this mapping will let us understand the effects of planned and unplanned disruptions down to the level of a workload.
-This mapping will also aid in service management's efficiency and alerting security of missing or unauthorized devices and applications on the network.
+It will also aid in service management efficiency and alerting security of missing or unauthorized devices and applications on the network.

-Keeping IT Operations and Facility teams in sync -
+Keeping IT Operations and Facility Team Synced

 This common and up to date data set reduces the risk of errors and duplicated efforts.
 The automated workflow function validates and provides an audit trail of task completions for billing and security purposes.

 Maintenance for Edge Computing

 However, historically if any significant repairs, upgrades, or new installations were needed at a site, it meant “rolling a truck,” “flying someone in,” or relying on unskilled local personnel to perform the task.
 Today a DCIM solution with a focus on Hybrid Cloud Computing can eliminate most of this.

 DCIM’s remote power management controls enable you to remotely power on and off connected devices, reducing travel time or reliance on local staffing.
 Advanced features of DCIM rely on Machine Learning and Artificial Intelligence to provide predictive failures, maintenance trends, and many other multi-variant calculations to improve the resilience and self-reliance of the edge.

-Bell Labs predicts 60% of Servers will be located in an edge data center by 2025
+Bell Labs predicts 60% of servers will be located in an edge data center by 2025.

 Edge Computing Security